-- A student must fulfill the Written Communication requirement by successfully completing two courses designated with the abbreviation WC, including one upper-division course.
+- A student must fulfill the Written Communication requirement by successfully completing two courses designated with the abbreviation WC.
 Only one of these requirements may be satisfied by a creative writing course. - A student must fulfill the Oral and Visual Communication requirement by successfully completing two courses designated with the abbreviation OVC.